phoenixframework/tailwind/README.md

 * `phx-no-feedback` - applied when feedback should be hidden from the user
 * `phx-click-loading` - applied when an event is sent to the server on click while the client awaits the server response
 * `phx-submit-loading` - applied when a form is submitted while the client awaits the server response
-* `phx-submit-loading` - applied when a form input is changed while the client awaits the server response
+* `phx-change-loading` - applied when a form input is changed while the client awaits the server response

 Therefore, you may apply a variant, such as `phx-click-loading:animate-pulse` to customize tailwind classes when Phoenix LiveView classes are applied.